How Do I List My Home on the MLS?

 Most people only know of two options when it comes to selling your house:

 - Hire a real estate agent.
-Instead of taking advantage of the free resources that help you sell your own home, you could hire an agent to list your home on the MLS.
+Instead of taking advantage of the resources that help you sell your own home, you could hire an agent to list your home on the MLS.
 For that convenience, you’ll have to part with around 6% of the sale price to cover commission fees.

 - For Sale By Owner.
 Put a sign in your front yard from Home Depot and rely on word of mouth and limited exposure online to sell your home.
 While this works and saves you money, it could take a while to sell your home.
 But it works if you’re not in a hurry.